A Making Sense of Smell Lesson Plan

 This is the way we brush our hair... wash our hands... clean our teeth...

-You could allow the children to take turns at scratching and sniffing the stickers in these story books.
+Use a Scratch and Sniff Book to further their inquisitiveness and sense of smell.
+You could allow the children to take turns at scratching and sniffing the stickers.

 Take Heed Of Your Nose